isomerpages/moe-northbrookssec/_parents/Sec One 2025 Posting Matters/Section 2: Administrative Matters What you need to do.md

 variant: tiptap
 ---
 <h1>Section 2: Administrative Matters</h1>
-<p>All incoming Secondary 1 students who have been posted to Northbrooks
+<p>All incoming Secondary One students who have been posted to Northbrooks
 Secondary School are officially enrolled in the school from the day of posting.
 There is no need for registration to confirm your child/ward’s enrolment.</p>